samiul008ghub/log-analyzer-tool/README.md

 ### Step 2: Input your log file name

 You need to type the name of your log file in the prompt.
-In my test lab I have used a file named input_log.csv Feel free to try with any log file as input which may have weird-looking web requests.
+In my test lab I have used a file named input_log.csv (this is just a sample input log file)
+Feel free to try with any log file as input which may have weird-looking web requests.

 ![image](https://github.com/user-attachments/assets/7e964d40-90e4-47eb-b8ed-ac97fdcb4083)